qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 unconditional branching that terminates a block and defines the next block to execute, i.e., its successor.
-Execution starts at the entry block and follows the [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) defined by the block terminators; block names/block identifiers may be chosen arbitrarily, and the order in which blocks are listed in the function definition may deviate from the [example above](#program-structure).
+Execution starts at the entry block and follows the [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph) defined by the block terminators.
+Block names/block identifiers may be chosen arbitrarily, and the order in which blocks are listed in the function definition may deviate from the [example above](#program-structure).
 The final block is terminated by a `ret` instruction to exit the function and return the exit code.